nimiq/developer-center/migration/validator-registration.md

 **Using your own keys**

 You can of course also generate your own validator, signing, and/or voting keys using other methods.
-To do so, create a `validator-keys.json` file and replace the auto-generated address and keys with your own.
+To do so, copy the `validator-keys.json` file generated in the previous step and replace the auto-generated address and keys with your own.
 Once you have added your keys, continue with the next step.

 ### Step 2: Fund your Validator Address